COMP-523-Team-D/PhysicsSimulation/README.md

   8. At this point, the application should successfully launch in a new browser tab/window with the url `http://localhost:3000`.
   9. The system is installed locally and you are ready to start developing.

-## Getting Started -- Installing Firebase CLI
+## Getting Started -- Deploying the Application
   0. This section requires access to a Google account that is linked to the UNC Physics Simulation Firebase project.
   1. To deploy an updated version of the application, first navigate to `<local directory>/PhysicsSimulation/frontend` in a terminal window.
   2. Run `npm run build` to build a production version of the application.